 3.8 Gages

-Flow data for the Project comes from five gages, two of which are publicly-available (Table 3.8-1).
+Flow data for the Project comes from four gages, data for two of which are published by the USGS (Table 3.8-1).
 SSWD also measures spill through the Camp Far West Dam spillway by indirect stage method.